 With the location of his general practice in an industrial area along South Road, Dr Southgate became very interested in occupational medicine and was one of the pioneers of the Australian College of Occupational Medicine.
 He was the medical officer to the joint Mobil-Esso refinery at Port Stanvac and saw occupational medicine as contributing an essential part of the health of people at work.
 Part of the role of the Clovelly Park Health Centre involved providing occupational health services to the small industrial businesses in the local community.

 Dr Southgate was heavily involved with the Service to Youth Council of South Australia (SYC) in its developmental and early stages.
 This council continues to have a vital role today as it supports and assists young people.
 Focussing on 'at risk' youths, it independently provides community training and employment services.

 Dr Southgate was very committed to public health but, in particular, to that of health promotion and disease prevention.
 His vision was to set up structures to support people in making safe, sensible choices and taking control of their lives.

-Speech by Dr. The Honourable Rosemary Crowley about Deane at the Southgate Launch (PDF 25KB)
+Speech by Dr. The Honourable Rosemary Crowley about Deane at the Southgate Institute launch Southgate Institute launch address (PDF 25KB)